mschuchard/linter-icinga-validate/README.md

 `Linter-Icinga-Validate` aims to provide functional and robust `icinga2 daemon --validate` linting functionality within Atom.

 ### Installation
 The `icinga2-bin` package is required to be installed before using this.
-The `Linter` and `Language-Icinga2` Atom packages are also required, but should be automatically installed as dependencies thanks to steelbrain's `package-deps`.
+The `Linter` and `Language-Icinga2` Atom packages are also required.

 ### Usage
 - Icinga requires elevated user privileges to execute even though the binary does not actually need them.
 They have plans to remedy this, but until then this linter requires `sudo` to execute the `icinga2` binary executable.
 Therefore, this linter is only compatible with \*nix systems.